chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 **Path**.
 A whole relationship sequence, including the nodes and relationships, is called a path.
 The `path` in above query is just a variable name for the path expressions _(p:Person) -[r:ACTED_IN]-> (m:Movie)_ though.

-**Note:** The colon(:) in a node label is optional, it can be omitted if variable name is not used.
-For the relationship though, it MUST be preceded by the colon.
-Otherwise it'll be considered as a variable name.
+**Note:** The colon(:) in node & relationship is optional but important.
+It can be omitted if node label or relationship type is not specified.
+If they are required for the pattern, it MUST include the colon.
+Otherwise the text will be considered as a variable name.
 {: .notice--warning}

 #### Data creation